lnpfeifer/deeplearning-jupyterbook.github.io/markdowns/environment_setup.md

 Follow the instructions and reboot your system.

-After that, you simply open the WLS terminal (the penguin icon).
+After that, you simply open the WSL terminal (the penguin icon).
 The first time you have to update all packages:

-    sudo apt update && upgrade
+    sudo apt update && sudo apt upgrade

 Python is already installed in WSL.